MicrosoftDocs/appcenter-docs/docs/distribution/sparkleupdates.md

 ## Setup for beta distribution
 Install the Sparkle [SDK][sparkle-sdk-url].
 As of today (09/2019), Sparkle doesn't support Mac sandboxes.
-If you require this, check out the following [fork][sparkle-fork] and this [discussion][github-discussion].
+If you require sandboxes, check out the following [fork][sparkle-fork] and this [discussion][github-discussion].

-Navigate to your app settings, click on the 3 dots menu and copy the app secret.
+Navigate to your app settings, click on the three dots menu, and copy the app secret.
 Set [SUFeedURL][sparkle-sufeedurl] to https://api.appcenter.ms/v0.1/public/sparkle/apps/{app_secret} and replace {app_secret} with your app secret.

 Create an app bundle and release it via App Center.